markterweele/windows-itpro-docs/windows/deployment/update/waas-integrate-wufb.md

 >[!NOTE]
 > Because the admin enabled **Update/AllowMUUpdateService**, placing the content on WSUS was not needed for the particular device, as the device will always receive Microsoft Update content from Microsoft when configured in this manner.

-## Integrate Windows Update for Business with Microsoft Configuration Manager
+## Integrate Windows Update client policies with Microsoft Configuration Manager
+<a name="integrate-windows-update-for-business-with-microsoft-configuration-manager"></a>

-For Windows 10, version 1607, organizations already managing their systems with a Configuration Manager solution can also have their devices configured for Windows Update for Business (that is, setting deferral policies on those devices).
+For Windows 10, version 1607, organizations already managing their systems with a Configuration Manager solution can also have their devices configured for Windows Update client policies (that is, setting deferral policies on those devices).
 Such devices are visible in the Configuration Manager console, however they appear with a detection state of **Unknown**.

 :::image type="content" alt-text="Example of unknown devices." source="images/wufb-sccm.png" lightbox="images/wufb-sccm.png":::

-For more information, see [Integration with Windows Update for Business in Windows 10](/mem/configmgr/sum/deploy-use/integrate-windows-update-for-business-windows-10).
+For more information, see [Integration with Windows Update client policies in Windows 10](/mem/configmgr/sum/deploy-use/integrate-windows-update-for-business-windows-10).